xpladev/wallet-provider/packages/src/@xpla/wallet-provider/README.md

    * ```
    *
    * @param { CreateTxOptions } tx transaction data
-   * @param terraAddress - does not work at this time. for the future extension *
+   * @param xplaAddress - does not work at this time. for the future extension *
    * @return { Promise<TxResult> }
    *